k2s09/personal-website/README.md

 4. Set `HUGO_VERSION` to `0.65.3` or above

 That's it, now your site gets deployed automatically on `git push` or when saving documents from Forestry.

-## Deploy on Vercel

-Import your repository in [Vercel](https://vercel.com/new/git/third-party)

-[Add a bash script](https://gist.github.com/DirtyF/4f89704ecd619c0dcd439d74115da542#file-hugo_build-sh) and [build steps via a `vercel.json` file](https://gist.github.com/DirtyF/4f89704ecd619c0dcd439d74115da542#file-vercel-json) in your repository in order to build the site.

 ## Development